phoe/articles/2022-01-29-static-let/static-let.md

 Again, it's hard to say which of these styles is the "norm"; both of them have their uses and they're equivalent in theory even if they require different styles of arranging code.

-We could probably also do all of our work in package `SERAPEUM` as long as we sacrificed some brevity of our helper utilities' names, but eh, let's promote the one-package-per-file style wherever it's possible.
+We could probably also do all of our work in package `SERAPEUM` as long as we sacrificed some brevity of our helper utilities' names, but eh, let's promote the one-package-per-file style wherever it's possible *and* feasible.

 ```lisp
   #+sbcl (:implement #:serapeum))